Moving to Hendersonville: Hendersonville, TN Relocation & Homebuyer Guide

 The monthly average rent in Hendersonville ranges from $930 for a studio all the way up to $1,940 for a four-bedroom home.

-The basic energy bill, including electric, heating, and cooling is about $150 per month.
+The basic energy bill, including electricity, heating, and cooling is about $150 per month.

 The cost of groceries in Hendersonville are about 102 percent of the nation's average.
 The cost of a loaf of bread is about $3.23, while a gallon of milk costs approximately $1.88.
 A carton of eggs costs about $1.75, while a bunch of bananas runs approximately $3.26.